singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 npm init
 ```

 You’ll be asked a few questions.
-You can answer however you'd like, but the default answer for each will be in the parentheses, and will be selected if you just hit enter.
+You can answer however you’d like, but the default answer for each will be in the parentheses, and will be selected if you just hit enter.
 The important thing here is that npm will create a local `package.json` file.

-Next we install punch into our local project (unlike the global installation earlier) like this:
+Next we install Punch into our local project (unlike the global installation earlier) like this:

 ```
 npm install punch --save
 ```

-We use the `--save` flag to make sure punch is added to the `package.json` file as a dependency.
-This way, when netlify looks at the project, it knows it will need punch and will include it at build time.
+We use the `--save` flag to make sure Punch is added to the `package.json` file as a dependency.
+This way, when netlify looks at the project, it knows it will need Punch and will include it at build time.

-You may get a few warnings that punch should be installed globally and while this is ordinarily true, we need it both ways–globally for you to use it on your home computer, and locally in our site to give netlify something to build with online.
+You may get a few warnings that Punch should be installed globally and while this is ordinarily true, we need it both ways–globally for you to use it on your home computer, and locally in our site to give netlify something to build with online.

 ## Pushing Punch to GitHub